cristian1706/beer-api-exercise/README.md

 ## App needs

-Using the data from the provided API, we need te Web app to:
+Using the data from the provided API, we need the Web app to:

 * Display a list of 10 beers with their ibu and ph.
 No sorting criteria needed.
 * Display a button to show a custom error.